ztyyLV/web-twain-docs/faq/private-network-access-in-chrome101.md

 ### Symptom

- In Chrome 101+, when visiting a website that has Dynamic Web TWAIN SDK v17.2 or older integrated into the application, you may see the following **error message** in the browser console.
+ In Chrome 101 at the earliest, when visiting a website that has Dynamic Web TWAIN SDK v17.2 or older integrated into the application, you may see the following **error message** in the browser console.
 For the end users of your website, they may be prompted repeatedly to download and install the Dynamsoft Service.

 NOTE that the same issue will also occur in any browser based on **Chromium 101+**, such as Microsoft Edge 101.